 The above listed investment grade ratings are based upon ratings from Standard and Poors, Inc.

 12. Termination.
-The provisions of this Confirmation and Amendment shall terminate on the last day of ____________, 200_.
-Alternately, the provisions hereof may terminate earlier, at PG&E’s option, on the first day of the calendar month beginning after the 15th day after the credit rating of PG&E’s senior unsecured long-term debt shall have been upgraded to at least “BBB minus” by Standard & Poor’s, Inc., provided that the provisions of paragraph 17 (“Transaction”) shall continue to be in effect, subject to the Supply Agreement, as amended.
+The provisions of this Confirmation and Amendment shall terminate when Buyer and Seller have performed all of the obligations with respect to the Transaction in full .
+Alternately, the provisions hereof may terminate earlier, at PG&E’s option, on the first day of the calendar month beginning after the 15th day after the credit rating of PG&E’s senior unsecured long-term debt shall have been upgraded to at least “BBB minus” by Standard & Poor’s, Inc., provided that the provisions of paragraph 17 shall continue to be in effect, subject to the Supply Agreement, as amended.
 Notwithstanding termination, the provisions of this Confirmation and Amendment shall survive to give effect to rights and obligations arising during performance and before termination.

 13. Waivers; Amendments.
 Any term, covenant, agreement or condition of this Confirmation and Amendment may be amended or waived only in writing executed by PG&E and Supplier.